SharkTal/ownserver/webservers.md

 ```

 ### Nginx configuration
 We need to modify `/etc/nginx/sites-available/default` again to enable PHP support.
-If you have not completely overwritten the file with the examples provided in this tutorial, the default configuration already has PHP setup examples but the settings are commented out (with #).
+If you have not completely overwritten the file with the examples provided in this tutorial, the default configuration already has PHP setup examples, but they are commented out (with #).
 If you still have them, just uncomment the settings and restart Nginx with `sudo service nginx restart`.

 Here is a configuration that works for me:
 ```